code-warrior/git-workshop/git-workshop.md

 ---

+## Retrieving a File at a Certain Point in History

+You can retrieve a file from any point in history by using its commit ID.
+Let’s use the repository for these slides as an example.
+The file I want is `git-workshop.md`, the commit ID is `28ded0fba2757cd9149e1c13be5293deb4453f06`, and I want to place a copy of the file on my desktop:

+        git show 28ded0fba2757cd9149e1c13be5293deb4453f06:git-workshop.md > $HOME/Desktop/git-workshop.md

+---

 ## Storing Changes but Not Committing Them

 You may find yourself in a situation where your changes aren’t ready to be committed, but shouldn’t be discarded, either.
 Enter `git stash`.
 This command will store your changes for later retrieval.
 You can reclaim your changes with `git stash pop`, which deletes the changes from the stash’s cache, or `git stash apply`, which keeps the changes in the cache.